NetBSD Commit Guidelines

 For normal commits (to the trunk), test that your code works on -current.
 Prior to requesting a pull-up to a branch, test the very changes you will request from releng on the respective release branch.

 Run all relevant tests from /usr/tests or ideally the whole test suite.
-The logs of the automated test runs are currently available here.
+Check the daily builds and the automated test runs.
 Long-term regressions (build breakage or failing tests) are not acceptable and changes causing such will be backed out if the regressions are not addressed.

 6. Group commits together that are part of the same fix.